ItsZiroy/ItsZiroy/README.md

          alt="Hello-Pengu" width="40"/>
 </h1>

 My name is Yannik.
 I am a self-taught full stack developer from Germany.
-I usually work on projects after school and sometimes in school with [@TECKdigital](https://github.com/Teck-Digital), which is a school company I co-founded.
-I will soon be studying IBAIT
+I am studying IBAIT (Internation Business Administration and Information Technology) at SAP Germany.
+Apart from that I work on [@TECKdigital](https://github.com/Teck-Digital), which is a school company I co-founded.
-(Internation Business Administration and Information Technology) at SAP Germany.
 If you want to learn more about me, you can check out my website at https://h4hn.de!

 ## Github Stats